-- (1) Mr. Gerard's employment agreement specifies a bonus of at least $150,000\ per year.$ - (2) Includes payment for life insurance policy, commuting costs, automobile adjustments and employer matching 401(k) contributions. - (3) Bonus for 2001 performance.
-Consists of options that are exercisable on January 1, 2002 and remain exercisable for a six-year period from the date of the grant. - (4) Includes payment for automobile adjustments and employer matching 401(k) contributions. - (5) Consists of options that vest 20% annually beginning April 5, 2003, and remain exercisable for a six-year period from date of grant. - (6) Consists of options that vest 20% annually beginning March 7, 2002, and remain exercisable for a six-year period from grant date. - (7) Consists of options that vest 20% annually beginning May 16, 2004 and remain exercisable for a six-year period from grant date. - (8) Includes payment for automobile adjustments. - (9) Includes payment for employer matching 401(k) contributions. - (10) Includes payment for insurance premiums and employer matching 401(k) contributions.
+- Mr. Gerard's employment agreement specifies a bonus of at least \$150,000 per year. - (2) Includes payment for life insurance policy, commuting costs, automobile adjustments and employer matching 401(k) contributions. - (3) Consists of restricted shares having restrictions that lapse 33 1/3% annually beginning May 4, 2007. - (4) Consists of options that vest 20% annually beginning May 4, 2005, and remain exercisable for a six-year period from date of grant. - (5) Includes payment for automobile adjustments and employer matching 401(k) contributions. - (6) Consists of options that vest 20% annually beginning April 5, 2003, and remain exercisable for a six-year period from date of grant. - (7) Consists of options that vest 20% annually beginning May 16, 2004, and remain exercisable for a six-year period from date of grant. - (8) Includes payment for employer matching 401(k) contribution. - (9) Includes payment for insurance premiums and employer matching 401(k) contributions.